sowmyanarayananSoma/3.7-mongodb-advanced-lesson/README.md

 ---

 # 🎯 Final Outcome
-Students gain hands‑on experience with **real‑world MongoDB operations**, preparing them for backend development, REST API building, and full‑stack projects.
+You gain hands‑on experience with **real‑world MongoDB operations**, preparing them for backend development, REST API building, and full‑stack projects.